-My works are lyrical, spiritual, figurative, and calligraphic.
-My paintings reveal stories of unity in diversity, hope and connection, celebration of earth and women.
+My works are lyrical, spiritual, layered and flowing, revealing the stories of unity in diversity, hope and connection, celebration of earth and women.
 The common thread running through my work is that I am seeking oneness among humanity, soil and soul.

-Arabic Calligraphy, miniatures, and the folk art continue to influence my work today.
+Arabic Calligraphy, miniatures, and the folk art are strong influence on my work.
 I have tried to bring together Eastern spirituality and Western techniques of painting learned over the years.
-Through the contrasting elements in my work, I yearn and search for unity balance.
+Through the contrasting elements in my work, I yearn and search for unity and balance.

 My story begins with a line and the lines that I create represent the spiritual energy that emanates from my soul.
 My method is a physical and meditative process that fills each canvas with moving lines and multi-layered textures.
 For me creating art means getting physically involved with the piece: scratching, sanding, layering materials like paper, rope, modeling paste, paper-mache or copper plate, and embroidering with pen and ink.
 I apply thin layers of acrylic color in between adding textures and this working process brings out subliminal images.
 I also paint with rust pastels, use jute twine rope on handmade Korean paper Hanji, and apply glaze to seal everything.
 In my studio mysteries are revealed each day and I feel awed and inspired to delve further into the unknown fearlessly and look out for new visions emerging on my canvas.
 I want to introduce my two current ecologically conscious series of contemporary paintings, “Mycelial Flow” and “Tiny Creatures: Our Invisible Sustainers.”

 I feel blessed because I was born with two wings- the urge to create and a love for Creation.
 Both these gifts have been sources of eternal joy and a constant flow of positive inspiration in my life.
-I work every day and hope to spread the joy and blessings that I have received through my work.
+I work daily and hope to spread the joy and blessings I have received through my work